-Notes: The on-target state is influenced by the settings for the settling window (parameter 0x36) and the delay time (parameter 0x3F).
-For details, see "On-Target State" (p.
+The on-target state is influenced by the settings for the settling window (parameter 0x36) and the delay time (parameter 0x3F).
+Details see "On-Target State" (p.
+29).

 POS (Set Real Position)

 Description: Sets the current position of the axis (does not cause motion).